Scientific Name

 How to Grow and Care

-Zygophyllum is found in many deserts and semi-deserts of the world, including some of the aridest habitats where plant life is possible.
-The species are found in various habitats along hill slopes, dry rivers, ridges, and road verges, in coarse sandy soil, calcareous sand, and brackish soil.
+Zygophyllum is found in many deserts and semi-deserts worldwide, including some of the aridest habitats where plant life is possible.
+The species is found in various habitats along hill slopes, dry rivers, ridges, and road verges in coarse sandy soil, calcareous sand, and brackish soil.

 Species of Zygophyllum are usually not found in cultivation.
 However, some are very attractive with yellow, delicate petals and interesting fruits and will undoubtedly be suitable for growing in gardens.